siong1987/mongoose-autoincr/README.md

 mongoose-autoincr - autoincrement support for Mongoose
 ======================================================

-This is a plugin for Mongoose to have an extra `aid` number attribute that autoincrements.
+This is a plugin for Mongoose to have an extra `autoincr_id` number attribute that autoincrements.
 This plugin is created to support [Sphinx](http://sphinxsearch.com/).

+This plugin will also create an extra table `counters` or named by you to keep track of the counters across all tables.

 ### Installation
     npm install mongoose-autoincr